traitecoevo/plant/README.md

 ```r
 remotes::install_github("traitecoevo/plant", ref = "v1.0.0", dependencies=TRUE)
 ```

 with `"v1.0.0"` replaced by the appropriate version number.
-Note, the latest version of `plant` resides on the `develop` branch, which is sporadically relased. `plant` follows [semantic versioning](https://semver.org/) meaning that major version indicate a potential break in backward compatibility.
+Note, the latest version of `plant` resides on the `develop` branch, which is sporadically released. `plant` follows [semantic versioning](https://semver.org/) meaning that major version indicate a potential break in backward compatibility.

 **Option 4, building from source**